bachya/simplisafe-python/docs/usage.md

 $ script/auth
 ```

-5. This will open your browser to a SimpliSafe™ login page:
+5. Hit the Enter key to open a web browser to the SimpliSafe login page:

 ![The SimpliSafe™ login screen](images/ss-login-screen.png)

-6. You will receive a two-factor authentication request.
-Depending on your account
+6. Once you enter your username/password and click "Continue", you will receive a
+   two-factor authentication request.
+Depending on your account settings, this will
-   settings, this will arrive as either (1) an SMS text message or (2) an email.
+   arrive as either (1) an SMS text message or (2) an email.
+Follow the provided
-   Follow the provided instructions regardless of which form you receive.
-Once you
+   instructions regardless of which form you receive.
+Once you complete the
-   verify your credentials, return to the browser and open its Dev Tools.
-Look for an
+   verification, return to the browser and open its Dev Tools.
+Look for an error (in
-   error (in either the Console or Network tabs) that contains a URL starting with
+   either the Console or Network tabs) that contains a URL starting with
    `com.simplisafe.mobile`:
 ```
 com.simplisafe.mobile://auth.simplisafe.com/ios/com.simplisafe.mobile/callback?code=<CODE>